ADEA Leadership Institute at a Glance

 The nominating institution agrees to pay the Fellow’s full salary and benefits during the fellowship year.
 The nominating institution is responsible for all travel and personal expenses associated with participation in the ADEA Leadership Institute, including airfare, ground transportation, lodging and some meals.

-Five award programs are available through ADEA that provide assistance to a limited number of Fellows each year.
+Three award programs are available through ADEA that provide assistance to a limited number of Fellows each year.
+(Award information will be updated shortly.)

 Fellows come to the ADEA Leadership Institute to prepare for expanded roles in their institutions and the profession.
 They emerge not only with knowledge and skills, but also greater self-understanding and personal vision for their careers.
 Academic dental institutions and their deans and program directors